zsqw123/KSerializationSample/README.md

-### Support nullable type parameter for custom serializer
+### Support optional type parameter serializer for custom serializer

 I want to jsonify an object which contains generic types, so I tried following codes at first.